Sharston: History

 Two high schools were also situated in the area.
-Sharston High School (which later became South Manchester High School - upper) was situated between Brownley Road and Altrincham Road and boasted Harry H Corbett as an old boy.
+Sharston High School (which later became South Manchester High School - upper) was situated between Brownley Road and Altrincham Road.
+Among its former pupils was actor Harry H Corbett.
 St. Augustine's Grammar School (which became St. John Plessington RC High School in 1977 and then St. Paul's RC High School in the 1980s) was situated at the far end of Stancliffe Road.
 Of the latter school's more notable alumni are Johnny Marr and Andy Rourke of the band The Smiths, who were pupils there from 1975 to 1980.
 Both schools closed in the 1980s and were demolished.
 The ground where they stood was used for new housing developments, though part of the ground where St. Augustine's stood has also been used to extend Hollyhedge Park, which now stretches for almost half a mile from Hollyhedge Road to Altrincham Road.

 Sharston Hall

-Sharston Hall (from which the area gained its name, which inturn got its name from the Shar Stone, which is located at Rose Hill, in nearby Northenden) was a large house on Altrincham Road.
+Sharston Hall (from which the area gained its name, which in turn got its name from the Shar Stone, which is located at Rose Hill, in nearby Northenden) was a large house on Altrincham Road.
 Built in 1701, it was the home of the Worthington and Egerton families for generations before being sold to Manchester Local Authority in 1926, as was the smaller adjoining Victorian property, Sharston Manor.
 The hall was no longer tenanted after 1970 and quickly fell into disrepair.
 By 1972, it had endured a fire and considerable vandalism after plans to put a youth club in the building proved unsuccessful.
 Over the course of the next decade, various plans to turn the building into residential flats, offices, a restaurant or even a hotel all failed.
 By 1983 the building had partially collapsed with some masonry from the roof falling onto Altrincham Road.
 It was eventually demolished a couple of years later (the equally vandalised Sharston Manor had also been demolished) and a new commercial office building, built in a Georgian style, was completed on the site in 1986 along with a new housing development (Grosvenor Gardens).
 The office building currently houses a private medical clinic.
 The grounds behind the hall included a small woodland area which led onto Shenton Fields (informally known as "Shent's Fields"), a large recreational field that ran up to the border of neighbouring Gatley in Stockport.
 Although some of the woodland area still stands, the playing fields were turned into an industrial area (Sharston Green Business Park) which was completed in 2001 and contains several large warehouses and business premises.